 Also, the families of those killed or missing are able to find peace.
-I am intrigued by the idea of these people and wrecks, for years obscured by snow and ice, slowly being revealed in the light of day.
-For years they were hidden from view, but still exerted a pull on the imaginations and emotions of those who knew of their existence, though not of their actual location.
+I’m intrigued by the idea of these people and wrecks, for years obscured by snow and ice, slowly being revealed in the light of day.
+They were hidden from view, but still exerted a pull on the imaginations and emotions of those who knew of their existence, though not of their actual location.

 What an apt metaphor for our spiritual journeys.
-As we commit to becoming enlightened, knowing why it is we are here in this earthly existence and who it is we really are, the illusions that we have created for ourselves—our glaciers–begin to recede, exposing the wreckages of our past: failed relationships, abandoned hopes, dashed dreams, hurts and injuries committed against others.
+As we commit to the process that will lead to enlightenment, to understanding why it is we are here, it will be revealed to us who it is we really are.
+The illusions we created for ourselves—our glaciers—will begin to recede, exposing the wreckages of our past: failed relationships, lost hopes, abandoned dreams, and injuries committed against others.

-The ice of self-delusion and ego melts in the light of Spirit and as it pulls away, our true nature is revealed; our real Self that has been concealed, like layers of snow on a mountainside, by our personality Selves, often formed in response to the criticisms of our parents, images in the media, the expectations of others, and the internalizing of the mores and social codes of our culture.
+The ice of self-delusion and ego melts in the light of Spirit and as it pulls away, our true nature is revealed; our real Self that has been concealed, like layers of snow on a mountainside, by our personality self, which is often formed in response to the criticisms of our parents, images in the media, the expectations of others, and the internalizing of the mores and social codes of our culture.

 This opportunity to grow is always available to us; we don’t have to wait for an emotional meltdown to see what’s been covered over by denial or obscured by desire in order to examine our lives and then to change.
 All we need is to commit ourselves to the journey and then “ask and it will be given us; seek, and we will find; knock, and it will be opened to us.”

 - Are you ready to examine those things within you that might be hidden?

 - How might your real Self be different from who you think you are or how you identify yourself (your personality self?)